 there is less than two feet of vertical separation between the bottom of the waste storage pond (inside the pond above the liner) and the seasonal high water table, or

-there is a reasonable potential to impact groundwater due to the condition of the structure.
+there is a reasonable potential to impact groundwater due to the design or condition of the structure.

 Work proposed in the repair plan must be completed within 18 months of the completion of the waste storage pond assessment.